Juggernaut (character): Powers and abilities

 When Marko gains complete access to the Gem's powers during the Trion saga, it increases his power a thousandfold.
 Trion Juggernaut is capable of altering the size of matter, growing in size, tracking, levitation, absorbing and projecting energy, increasing his own strength, and creating portals through space-time.
-Conversely, when Marko once shared the Gem's power with his best friend, Black Tom, the power it bestowed upon them both was halved, making them more vulnerable to attacks from Spider-Man and the X-Men.

-The character is vulnerable to mental attacks, a weakness that has been exploited via the removal of his helmet, which normally protects him from such.
-The Juggernaut has circumvented this weakness on occasion by wearing a metal skullcap inside his main helmet.
-If Juggernaut loses his helmet, he can magically recreate it from available raw materials (as long as he possesses the full power of the gem).
+After the Gem of Cyttorak was destroyed, Marko acquired the Bands of Cyttorak, which restored all of his original Juggernaut powers and gave him the ability to manifest armor at will.
+Due to his powers coming from the Bands rather than the Gem, Marko is no longer bound to Cyttorak's influence or will.

-After Cyttorak's re-empowering of Cain Marko, his strength and durability were raised to higher levels than ever before, and his vulnerability to mental attacks was negated.
+Juggernaut is vulnerable to mental attacks, a weakness that has been exploited via the removal of his helmet, which normally protects him from such.
+He has circumvented this weakness on occasion by wearing a metal skullcap inside his main helmet.
+If Juggernaut loses his helmet, he can magically recreate it from available raw materials as long as he possesses the full power of the gem.

-When the Gem of Cyttorak is destroyed and he forced to carry around his suit of armor in Limbo until sacrificing it to return to Earth, Cain acquires the Bands of Cyttorak, which restore all of his original Juggernaut powers while also granting him the ability to manifest a new suit of armor at will, which is stored inside of his body.
-Due to his powers coming from the Bands rather than the Gem, Cain is no longer bound to Cyttorak's influence or will.
+It is possible for an opponent with sufficient physical or mystical strength of their own to turn Juggernaut's unstoppable movement against him, by redirecting his motion so that he gets stranded in a position in which he has no escape.
+The only character to have stopped Juggernaut while he was in motion as an act of pure physical strength was the Hulk while he was War, a horseman of Apocalypse and empowered with Celestial technology.